 However, it’s a coping strategy that has many downsides and can significantly impact your quality of life.

-We hope these tips will help you on your journey of improving your relationship with food:
+We hope these tips will help if you're wondering how to have a healthy relationship with food:

 Find positivity in food.
 Instead of labelling foods as “good/bad”, try focusing on the positive nutritional, social and emotional value they offer.